Annie Withey

-Annie Withey (born 1963 or 1964) is an American farmer and entrepreneur.
+Ann E. "Annie" Withey (born 1963 or 1964) is an American farmer and entrepreneur.
 Withey developed Smartfood in 1984 and Annie's Homegrown in 1989, both with her husband at the time, Andrew Martin.

 Withey graduated from the University of Connecticut in 1986, with a major in English.

 They have since sold Smartfood to Frito-Lay and Annie's Homegrown, her titular company, to General Mills.

+Early life

+Born Ann E. Withey, she grew up in Canton, Connecticut as one of three children and both of her parents were teachers.
+She attended Canton High School.

 Early career

 In 1984, she developed the cheddar popcorn recipe as a college student in Boston, in her home kitchen.

-In 1985, Withey and Martin started Smartfood, a snack food maker primary known for attempting to make healthier versions of existing snack food items, popcorn most famously.
+In 1985, Withey and Martin started Smartfood, a snack food maker primarily known for attempting to make healthier versions of existing snack food items, popcorn most famously.
 They sold it to Frito-Lay for about $15 million in 1989.

-She was interviewed in 1988 by Inc. Magazine about their success with their popcorn company Smartfood, which at the time was seen as an unprecedented success within the snack food world.
+Annie was interviewed in 1988 by Inc. Magazine about their success with their popcorn company Smartfood, which at the time was seen as an unprecedented success within the snack food world.
 Tom Protheroe of Hartford Snack Distributors said: "I have never – never – seen a snack-food item catch on like Smartfood has".